Battle of the Kentish Knock: Aftermath

 The same evening of the 12th the States-General learned of the defeat, they sent a letter to both Tromp and Johan Evertsen, asking them to return.

-The English believed that the Dutch had been all but defeated, and sent twenty ships away to the Mediterranean, a mistake that led to a defeat at the Battle of Dungeness but didn't prevent the defeat of the not yet reinforced English Mediterranean fleet at the Battle of Leghorn.
+The English believed that the Dutch had been all but defeated, and sent twenty ships away to the Mediterranean, a mistake that led to a defeat at the Battle of Dungeness but did not prevent the defeat of the not yet reinforced English Mediterranean fleet at the Battle of Leghorn.
 In the former battle the Dutch were led again by Tromp; De With had suffered a mental breakdown and would be officially replaced as supreme commander in May 1653.

 Ship lists

 No complete lists exist and especially the order of battle of the English fleet is poorly known.
 The Dutch list differs in detail from particular lists of ships from late September 1652 from Witte de With's journal and other archival sources.
 Known ships include: